ccb-hms/ontology-mapper/README.md

 Limit search to only terms whose IRIs start with any IRI given in a list specified using `-iris`:
 `python text2term.py -s unstruct_terms.txt -t efo.owl -iris http://www.ebi.ac.uk/efo/EFO,http://purl.obolibrary.org/obo/HP`
 Here, because EFO reuses terms from other ontologies such as HP and GO, the HP terms would be included but the GO terms would be excluded.

+Use the cache on the command line, first by flagging it, then in the future using the acronym:
+`python text2term -s unstruct_terms.txt -t http://www.ebi.ac.uk/efo/efo.owl -c EFO`
+Then, after running this, the following command is equivalent:
+`python text2term -s unstruct_terms.txt -t EFO`